-A number of elements play a role in negative escalation:
+A number of elements play a role in negative escalation.
+For example:

 You’re in a situation where the only recourse is to exert your power or rights.

 The conflict is complicated by more than one problem.
-A third party or mediator may be necessary to see the wood from the trees when conflict is beleaguered by this kind of complexity.
-The increasing intensity of the conflict leads to escalation.
+A third party or mediator may be necessary to see the wood from the trees when conflict is disturbed by this kind of complexity.
+The increasing force of the conflict leads to escalation.

-Past grievances feed into and exacerbate current conflicts.
+Past grievances feed into and make current conflicts worse.

-Allowing preconceived views to influence what is or isn’t acceptable.
+Allowing rigid views to affect what is or isn’t acceptable.

-You’re completely subjective and unwilling to budge because the other party is ‘wrong’, no matter what.
+You’re completely “convinced” and unwilling to move because the other party is ‘wrong’, no matter what.

-Pigeon-holing/ ignoring the bigger picture.
+Ignoring the big picture.
 This is likely to lead to the complications typical of multiple issues because problems are not being resolved holistically.

 Similar to partialisation; this time putting people in to boxes.
 This is difficult to overcome because you are not open to exploring the needs of the other, limited by your opinion of what you think they are.